-The BSB30120 Certificate III in Business DUAL QUALIFICATION PROGRAM (with Certificate II in Workplace Skills) is a proposed offering for the 2023 academic year.
+The BSB20120/BSB30120 Certificate II/III in Business DUAL QUALIFICATION is a proposed offering for the 2024 academic year.
 At the time of publication, no agreements have been entered into with a Registered Training Organisation for the delivery of this qualification.
-On the basis of interest from students in the BSB30120 Certificate III in Business DUAL QUALIFICATION PROGRAM (with Certificate II in Workplace Skills), the school will initiate a formal partnership agreement with an RTO for the delivery of the qualification.
+On the basis of interest from students in the BSB20120/BSB30120 Certificate II/III in Business DUAL QUALIFICATION, the school will initiate a formal partnership agreement with an RTO for the delivery of the qualification.

-This dual qualification program enables students to achieve two qualifications: Certificate II in Workplace Skills in Year 11 and then the Certificate III in Business in Year 12.
+This dual qualification program enables students to achieve two qualifications: Certificate II in Workplace Skills in Year 11 and the Certificate III in Business in Year 12.